Mayurbhanj district: Languages

 By linguistic family, 60.6% of the population speaks Indo-European languages, 36.7% speaks Austroasiatic languages, 0.2% speaks Dravidian languages, and 2.5% speaks other unclassified languages.
 The Austroasiatic languages are mainly spoken by Scheduled Tribes, who are also fluent in Odia alongside their native language.
-The Mayurbhanj dialect, locally known as Mayurbhanjia, closely resembles Coastal Odisha's Baleswari Odia but incorporates certain tribal words for everyday objects, especially in villages.
+The Mayurbhanj dialect, locally known as Mayurbhanjia, closely resembles Coastal Odisha's Baleswari Odia but incorporates certain tribal words for everyday objects, with Bengali lexical influence, especially in rural areas.
 The native language of Santali is largely used in its spoken form, Odia or Hindi being preferred for writing.
-The Ol Chiki script is rarely seen and the Odia script is used to write other tribal languages as well.
 Bengali is used in the parts of Sadar subdivision that adjoin Jhargram district, although there is significant Odia admixture.
 Kudmali is another important language, primarily spoken by the Kudumi Mahato in the border areas of Jharkhand and West Bengal.
-Where they have significant population.
-Other tribal languages include Ho and Bhumij (sometimes regarded as a Mundari dialect).
+Other notable languages include Ho and Bhumij (sometimes regarded as a Mundari dialect) spoken in some pocketed areas.
 (Note: A significant number of Bhumij are recorded as speaking 'Bhumijali' in the census, which is classified as a dialect of Odia, although this could be another name for the Bhumij dialect of Mundari.)
-Lodha is spoken by several thousand people.
+Hindi and Urdu are mostly spoken in urban areas, primarily by Marwari and Muslims.